 Injured in the Workplace?

 Peter Russell, affiliated with Richard Shalhoub and Gary Orlacchio, specializes in Workers’ Comp cases and serve as the voice of the injured worker.
 After an injury, you likely have many questions and anxieties about the future and your income.
-Russell & Associates will help get you the information and resources you need to get back on your feet and obtain the compensation you deserve.
+Russell Law will help get you the information and resources you need to get back on your feet and obtain the compensation you deserve.

 FAQ, forms, options: Contact us to help you navigate the process and get you results.